Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/30-Upgrade kits/12-temperature-expansion-kit.md

 **2. If you installed the Kit on individual Pioreactors**

- - [SSH](/user-guide/accessing-raspberry-pi) into the individual Pioreactor, and type `pio install-plugin temperature-expansion-kit-plugin`
+ - [SSH](/user-guide/accessing-raspberry-pi) into the individual Pioreactor, and type `pio plugins install temperature-expansion-kit-plugin`

 **Important:** in either case,